 A family shares a strong bond that does not fade away after dissolution of marriage.
 Once the parents separate, they will share one thing in common, their love for their kids.
 The kids will also continue loving both parents even if they no longer want to live together.
 This means that children’s issues can be extremely complicated.
 In many cases, parents usually want to get sole custody, but the court has to weigh all the pros and cons before granting custody.
 If you want to get custody of your child, it is important you hire the most competent child custody attorney has to offer.
 At Megan B. Rachel, Attorney At Law, we have attorneys who have handled custody cases in the state of Texas.
 Therefore, they are well-versed with Texas family law as well as the most important things that judges take into consideration when determining custody.

 Types of Child Custody

 There are two types of custody; shared and sole custody.
 In shared custody, the court allows both parents to share custody of their children.
 For instance, the father can have custody during the weekends while the mother gets custody during the weekdays.
 After closure of schools, the kids can spend half the time with the mother and half the time with the father.
 This type of custody can be negotiated out of court with the help of the family law attorney for the best interest of the child.

 Sole custody, as the name suggests, is where one parent gets full custody while the other parent gets visitation rights.
 This type of custody is normally given to a suitable parent in cases where shared custody is not possible or when the other parent has proven to be an unfit parent.
-If you are seeking child custody after divorcing your spouse, be sure to call The Rachel Firm for consultations and get competent legal
+If you are seeking child custody after divorcing your spouse, be sure to call Megan B. Rachel, Attorney At Law for consultations and get competent legal